mightymos/RF-Bridge-OB38S003/README.md

 https://github.com/mightymos/msm9066_capture

-# Tasmota/ESPHome
+# Tasmota/ESPHome/ESPurna
-On Sonoff RF bridges, the radio chip is flashed independently of the ESP8256 chip.
+The microcontroller radio chip can be flashed independently of the ESP8265 WIFI chip using the in circuit I2C interface on connector J3.
-Flashing the ESP8256 with Tasmota/ESPHome can be done before or after flashing the radio chip.
+However the microcontroller manipulates serial lines which are shared with the ESP8265 flash interface.
-However, some users were only successful by erasing the ESP8266 first, flashing the radio chip, then flashing ESPHome/Tasmota on to the ESP8256.
+Therefore (especially for passthrough firmware), some users were only successful by erasing the ESP8265 first, flashing ESPHome/Tasmota on to the ESP8265, and finally flashing the radio chip.

-The configuration of ESPHome/Tasmota depends on whether passthrough or RCswitch/Portisch firmwares are used
 ### **Using passthrough hex file**:

 The following pins can be used in ESPHome / Tasmota: